kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 #

-The workflow of the app is as follows:
+<br/>The workflow of the app is as follows:

-1. Acquire and prepare lidar point clouds in .las format through classifying. cleaning, cliping and merging to create areas of interest.
+1. Acquire and prepare lidar point clouds in .las format through classifying. cleaning, cliping and merging to create areas of interest.<br/><br/>

-2. Edit the backend node.js and R scripts (we recommend Visual Studio IDE) to customize a Docker container and Amazon Machine Image (AMI) for cloud deployment of the app.
+2. Edit the backend node.js and R scripts (we recommend Visual Studio IDE) to customize a Docker container and Amazon Machine Image (AMI) for cloud deployment of the app.<br/><br/>

-3. Spin up your AWS EC2 instance of choice - the default is free tier.
+3. Spin up your AWS EC2 instance of choice - the default is free tier.<br/><br/>

-5. Deploy the Docker container and AMI to AWS servers using the AWS Elastic Beanstalk management service.
+5. Deploy the Docker container and AMI to AWS servers using the AWS Elastic Beanstalk management service.<br/><br/>

-6. Use Postman to locally customize tree segmentation parameters in the frontend R script.
+6. Use Postman to locally customize tree segmentation parameters in the frontend R script.<br/><br/>

-7. Queue the processing job in Postman and post it to the cloud - SEND IT!
+7. Queue the processing job in Postman and post it to the cloud - SEND IT!<br/><br/>

-8. Monitor progress with AWS Cloudwatch.
+8. Monitor progress with AWS Cloudwatch.<br/><br/>

-9. Download tree segmentation outputs from the AWS S3 bucket to your local storage device.
+9. Download tree segmentation outputs from the AWS S3 bucket to your local storage device.<br/><br/>

 10. Rejoice!